webcodedsoft/pgrestify/docs-site/guide/prerequisites.md

 Once your PostgREST API is running and accessible:

-1. Install PGRestify in your application: `npm install pgrestify`
+1. Install PGRestify in your application: `npm install @webcoded/pgrestify`
 2. Configure PGRestify client with your PostgREST URL
 3. Start building your application with type-safe database operations